MonashTS/tempo/README.md

 # Tempo ![logo](./doc/logos/tempo100.png)
-Monash Time Series Classification Library.
+Monash Time Series Analytics Library.
 Monash University, Melbourne, Australia.

-Tempo is not only a project fo researchers!
+Tempo is not only a project for researchers!
 Our aim is to deliver a user-friendly library, allowing anyone to enjoy our last work in the domain of time series classification.